meyusufdemirci/ExampleProjectIdeas/README.md

 **Responsive Design**
 Use only one storyboard.
 Make all design processes in a single storyboard.
 No need to create separated storyboards or xib files.
 Fill the buttons on the screen by using horizontal and vertical stack views.
+Use constraints to make a dynamic sized stack view.
 You are free to align the buttons as you wish.

 **Keywords**